 8. GOOD QUALITY TOOLS AND CONSUMABLES

 - Good quality tools are one of the factors which highly contribute towards the successful microcement installation.
 Appropriately selected trowels, sanders and rollers support the achievement of good results.
-At ClaudiCemento we offer stainless steel trowels with rounded edges recommended for Microcement BASE and DECK application, as well as rubber trowels which are perfect for microcement FINE application as they do not leave burnishing marks on the fine grain microcement.
-An improperly selected roller might resolve during the application of the solvent based sealers.
+At ClaudiCemento we offer bi flex steel trowels with rounded corners and bevelled edges recommended for Microcement BASE and DECK application, as well as rubber trowels which are perfect for microcement FINE application as they do not leave burnishing marks on the fine grain microcement.
+A wrong roller might resolve during the application of the solvent based sealers.
 Therefore, always go for a high quality, solvent resistant rollers when applying our solvent based Protector DUR Epoxy.
 Many installers who work on ClaudiCemento products use Hamilton Prestige Rollers* (*non- sponsored product mentioning).

 ClaudiCemento on the walls, floors and furniture.